The value-distribution of Artin $L$-functions associated with cubic fields in conductor aspect: Introduction

-The purpose of this paper is to study the value-distribution of $L(s,\rho_K)$ as the cubic field $K$ is varying.
-The detailed statements of the results are presented in Section \ref{sec2}.
+The purpose of this paper is to study the value-distribution of $L(s,\rho_K)$ as the cubic field $K$ varies in the family $L_3^\pm(X)$.
+The detailed statements of the results are presented in Section \ref{sec:2}.
 In this section, we pick up two of them for comparison with the above results on quadratic Dirichlet $L$-functions.